 - or other weighty reasons exist that do not outweigh the rights of the persons being monitored.

-Video surveillance must therefore be justified by a specific risk situation or security-related reasons (e.g. terror warnings, previous incidents of theft or violence).
+The Video surveillance must therefore be justified by a specific risk situation or security-related reasons (e.g. terror warnings, previous incidents of theft or violence).

 The recordings may also only be used for the purposes for which they were collected (e.g. to avert danger) and not for any other purpose.

-Conclusion: Video surveillance of Christmas markets is permitted if it is justified by a legitimate interest, such as the safety of visitors, and the legal requirements are complied with.
-Operators and authorities must carefully check whether the surveillance is necessary and proportionate.
+Conclusion: The Video surveillance of Christmas markets is permitted if it is justified by a legitimate interest, such as the safety of visitors, and the legal requirements are complied with.
+Operators and authorities must carefully check whether surveillance is necessary and proportionate.

 Source: Communication from the State Commissioner for Data Protection in North Rhine-Westphalia